 He has worked and traveled extensively, in both the near and far world—from northern Finland to South Africa.
 In the 1980s, he spent time with Hopi Indians, and was adopted into the tribe.
 His stories speak to the truth of mythology and to what he calls “radical aliveness,” which is being completely present with what is—accepting, dancing, and appreciating what is.
 His stories and medicine foster an elemental link between cultures and between eras.

 As the horizons morph, and the seas and sands trade places, our elders are all the more essential.
 Their teachings feed our spirits, and their presence can help us to heal and transform our world from the inside out.
-At another time, I will share more of Charles’s living history and extraordinary journey.
-For now, I offer this chat he and I shared recently, trusting that it will touch the places within you that believe in mystery and magic.
+I offer this chat he and I shared recently, trusting that it will touch the places within you that believe in mystery and magic.

 Trella: During my process with you, Charles, there was some triggering of textbook-case Post Traumatic Stress Disorder (PTSD), but something deeper too.
 I’m curious if you have worked with people who hold trauma in multiple layers, and what that work is?